izmailoff/SmallAkkaProjectExample/README.md

 SmallAkkaProjectExample
 =======================

-Just to show how to setup dependencies and SBT build.
+Just to show how to setup dependencies and SBT build for a simple Akka project.

-This is an answer to this Stackoverflow question:
+It's an answer to this Stackoverflow question:

 http://stackoverflow.com/questions/24931902/unresolved-dependencies-error-in-akka

+To run it execute SBT (runner script is provided or use your own SBT executable):

+    ./sbt

+Then in SBT shell run:

+    ;compile; run